 1. Never Stop Praying

 Even if you were to ignore all of the previous suggestions, do not ignore this one.
 Rather than offer some vague commendation about praying at college, I would like to offer a specific regimen.
 Just as it is important to make rules for yourself about going to class and studying- so the same can be said for the spiritual life.
 The first day you are on campus (or preferably before that) find out the location and the times of the Masses.
 I once had a former student tell me, I have no way to get there.
 I said to him "if it is important enough to you, you will find a way."
-As sure I said that, by the grace of God, he found a ride.
+Soon after telling him this, by the grace of God, he found a ride.
 Even at the most secular college there will inevitably be other Catholics that can help you in this regard.
 Just take the initiative and ask.
 Do not miss Sunday Mass at any cost.
 Suppose you have behaved in a way that renders you unable to receive communion that day; still go.
 Let this practice be a rock of stability amidst the shifting sands of college life.
-Secondly, establish a time of the day (one that doesn't change) wherein you say some traditional prayer of the church.
+Secondly, establish a time of the day (one that doesn't change) wherein you say some traditional prayer of the Church.
 You might say the Angelus at noon, or the Divine Mercy at 3:00, or it could be a decade of the rosary (at bottom, at least say the prayer at some point during the day).
 It need not be any more than a minute, but it must never be neglected.
 And lastly, wherever you go, keep some significant religious object in your pocket.
 This may sound strange, but in college it was my way of bringing Christ with me wherever I went.
 The object that I brought was a rosary and whenever I felt tempted by a particular situation, I would hold the rosary in my pocket and pray Hail Mary's to myself until I received the grace and strength I needed to do the right thing.
 On one occasion, I made plans to see an old grade school flame that I hadn't seen in years (it was a one shot deal), and when I saw her she was even more attractive than I remembered.
 At the same time, three things became immediately apparent to me: she was interested in me, she didn't have too many moral inhibitions, and I was rather tempted by the situation.
 At any rate, I started clutching my rosary and praying Hail Mary's to myself in any free moments that I had.
 The next thing I knew, as if from some unknown reservoir of grace, I found the strength, not only resist the temptation, but to gracefully shift the conversation to more meaningful things.
 This is not to say that one should purposely go into the lion's den as long as you bring your rosary.
 No, by all means, if you know that you will be severely tempted by a given situation, do not put yourself in that situation in the first place.
 If you do so and something happens, you are certainly guilty for what happens, you cannot claim innocence because you didn't specifically plan for it to happen; "... we were lying there on the bed talking and then one thing led to another, I really didn't mean for it to happen."
 Maybe, but you certainly provided the perfect conditions for it to happen.
+In theological terms this is called the "near occasion of sin", or as I like to call it the N.O.O.S. (because it is a little like putting your head in a "noose" and wondering why something bad happened).
 It is like a man wandering out into the battlefield, who is then surprised that he gets shot.
 Nevertheless, if you do find yourself in these situations through no fault of your own, or even if it is your fault, don't give up, ask God for his help.
 You will be surprised at just how talented our Lord is at saving us humans in such dire situations; that is if we want to be saved.
-But no matter how many times you fall, do not shut God out, do not think that you are somehow beating the system by pushing him away.
+But no matter how many times you fall, do not shut God out, do not think that you are somehow beating the system by pushing Him away.
 Even if communicating with God only means fighting with him, or saying "I can't even look at you right now," never let go of this line of communication.
 Hold onto it as if your very life depends upon it... because it does.